zsmith3/Photo-Manager-Client/README.md

 				- [x] Found using folder name
 				- [ ] Find using name of any parent folder
 			- [ ] Allow searching of faces (via their file)
-			- [x] Searching within a folder returns results from all subfolders
-				- [ ] Option to choose whether or not to search all subfolders
+			- [x] Can search search only immediate children, or optionally all subfolder contents
 		- [ ] (*possibly*) More explicit filtering system
 - [x] Cross-platform
 	- [x] Web